Starbz/Starbz/README.md

 ## 🔭 Experience

-I have worked with several high-profile clients, delivering data-driven solutions that optimize operations and drive business growth.
-Key positions and projects include:
+I have collaborated with high-profile clients to deliver data-driven solutions that optimize operations and drive business growth.
+My key positions and projects include:

 ### AI Freelancing project
-This project focuses on delivering acquisition chatbots to corporations, powered by AI agents:
+Delivered acquisition chatbots to corporations, powered by AI agents:
-- I designed a platform allowing users to craft their personalized chatbots using diverse data sources
+- Designed a platform for users to craft personalized chatbots using diverse data sources.
-- I implemented a logic system to organize and structure the provided data, resulting in a structured Vector Database enriched with precise metadata for hybrid/self querying search capabilities.
+- Implemented a logic system to organize and structure the provided data, resulting in a Vector Database enriched with precise metadata for hybrid/self-querying search capabilities.
-- Created chatbots that are used to inform the client but also to gather informed leads via custom actions
+- Created chatbots that not only inform clients but also gather leads through custom actions.

 ### Data Scientist at Qonto
 - **AI & NLP Projects**:
-  - Developed private retrieval augmented generation applications using GPT-4 and open-source models for enhanced information retrieval.
+  - Developed private retrieval-augmented generation applications using GPT-4 and open-source models for enhanced information retrieval.
   - Implemented topic and sentiment analysis on employee engagement surveys to improve retention strategies.
   - Created AI agents that autonomously search the web and various APIs to extract structured insights from unstructured data for competitive analysis.

 - **ML Model Development Projects**:
-  - Created ML models for acquisition forecasting, improving marketing budget allocation efficiency.
+  - Developed ML models for acquisition forecasting, improving marketing budget allocation efficiency.
-  - Created ML models for churn probability estimations to enable targeted retention actions
+  - Built ML models for churn probability estimation, enabling targeted retention actions.
   - Created **Causal ML models** to assess the impact of retention treatment to user to enhance retention

 - **Research and Experimentation Projects**:
-  - Causal Experimentation of marketing channels to improve marketing budget allocation
+  - Conducted causal experimentation on marketing channels to optimize budget allocation.
-  - Research on market volatility : creation of an index that captures fluctuations in market demand in order to assess Qonto's acquisition performances vs a neutral metric.
+  - Researched market volatility, creating an index to capture fluctuations in market demand and assess Qonto's acquisition performance against a neutral metric.

 ### Data Scientist at Expedia Group
 - **ML Model Development**: